moraole/worldcupDB/README.md

 # worldcupDB
- Bash scripts used in the creation of worldcupDB
+ Bash scripts used in the creation of worldcupDB - A postGreSQL database